 The AirRam is restricted to vacuuming floors, hurting its score slightly.
 While other models can transform into a handheld vacuum, this one lacks any transformative abilities.
 It is also a little on the heavier side, costing it a few more additional points.
 However, it is stable enough to stand on its own, and the handle retracts to make it even more convenient to store.

 This cordless stick vacuum distinguished itself by having an exceptional battery life, lasting for a total of 35 minutes before calling it quits in our tests.
 It also charges relatively quickly, only taking about 3 hours and 20 minutes to top off the battery completely.
 These stats are among the best in our entire lineup.

 Next, we assessed how well the AirRam cleaned hard flooring.
 To do this, we spread out rice, flour, cereal, oatmeal, and pet hair on a section of laminate wood floor, then evaluated how well everything was picked up.
 The AirRam started with a rather unimpressive performance in our rice test, flinging a non-trivial amount of rice about the room as it cleaned.
 However, it did a much better job at collecting flour, only taking two passes to get all of the flour — even stuff between the cracks in the boards, an area that many vacuums miss.
 The strong performance continued in our pet hair and cereal collection challenges, with the AirRam sucking up all of the debris without any sign of a struggle.
 This metric finished out with a solid performance at collecting oats, though some inadvertently got flung across the room.

 Ease of Use

-Losing a few points for this, the Bissell only has a single cleaning mode, with no option to adjust it for different floor types.
+This vacuum has swivel steering, though it isn't the most agile when it comes to maneuvering.
+Additionally, it only has a single cleaning mode, with no option to adjust it for different floor types.